esy/esy.github.io/docs/configuration.md

 }
 ```

-For `jbuilder` based projects and `bsb-native` based projects (and other projects which maintain `.install` file
+For `jbuilder` based projects and `bsb-native` based projects (and other projects which maintain an `.install` file
-in opam format) that could be just a single `esy-installer` invokation.
+in opam format) that could be just a single `esy-installer` invocation.
 The
 command is a thin wrapper over `opam-installer` which configures it with Esy
 defaults.